rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 Of course this decision was taken at a time where typesetting was mechanical and such an operation was still possible.
 In digital typography, hyphenation of Arabic script is quite a challenge since it requires to redefine the basic contextual behavior or letters, which is handled at a very low level by the operating system.
 Systems such as XƎTEX can do it (in a rather tricky way, cf. Haralambous, 2021) but not (yet) legacy word processing software, at least not automatically.
 And hyphenation, by its nature, should better be automatic.

-## Font Design of Hyphenated Arabic Script
+## Font design of hyphenated arabic script

 A natural question to ask is: do the features of Uyghur language affect font design?